A topic from the subject of Inorganic Chemistry in Chemistry.

 Objective:

-To investigate the chemical properties of different groups in the periodic table, including their reactivity with other elements and their ability to form different types of compounds.
+To investigate the chemical properties of elements from different groups in the periodic table, focusing on their reactivity with water and acids, and the nature of the resulting compounds.

 Materials: